James Nsaba Buturo: Career

 From 1977 until 1986, he served as a District Commissioner in the Ministry of Local Government.
-He then emigrated to the United Kingdom, where he served as a Development Manager, from 1989 until 1995.
-In 1999 he returned to Uganda and was appointed Director of Planning & Monitoring for in the Uganda AIDS Commission, serving in that capacity until 2001.
+During this period, he was involved in district administration, implementation of government policies and supervision of local government institutions.
+He then emigrated to the United Kingdom, where he served as a Development Manager, from 1989 to 1995.
+In 1999 he returned to Uganda and was appointed Director of Planning & Monitoring for Uganda AIDS Commission, serving in that capacity until 2001.

 In 2001, he entered politics and was elected to the Ugandan Parliament, to represent "Bufumbira County East", Kisoro District.
 He was re-elected in 2006.
-From 2001 to 2006, he served as the State Minister for Information & Broadcasting.
-He was retained as State Minister for Information in the cabinet reshuffle of 13 January 2005.
+From 2001 to 2006, he served as theostate minister for information Broadcastin.
+In this capacity, he was involved in government communication policy, media regulation, and dissemination of public information.
+During his tenure, Uganda experienced rapid growth in private radio and television stations, prompting discussions on media regulation and press freedom.
+He was retained as state minister for information in the cabinet reshuffle of 13 January 2005.
 In another cabinet reshuffle in June 2006, he was appointed State Minister for Ethics in the Office of the Vice President.
 In March 2011, he lost his parliamentary seat and resigned from the cabinet.

 Personal information

-James Nsaba Buturo is married to Edith Buturo.
-He belongs to the National Resistance Movement political party.
-He is reported to have special interest in reading and politics.